Wafer Paper Ruffles

 and that’s it!

-These wafer paper lace ruffles are 100% edible, stylish, and super easy to make, so I hope you’ll give them a try and share on Instagram, I would love to see your designs!
+These wafer paper lace ruffles are 100% edible, stylish, and super easy to make, so I hope you’ll give them a try and share them on Instagram, I would love to see your designs!

 *Note: Some links are affiliated.
 If you are going to buy through my link, I can earn a small commission at no extra cost to you.